 Jojoba oil (actually a wax) is my lubricant of choice.
 The reason I prefer jojoba is there are no other ingredients in it, it is virtually odorless, it is considered the closest to the natural oils in our skin (sebum), very few people are allergic to it, it doesn’t clog the pores (said to even clean them), it is also considered a fungicide and anti-inflammatory, very little is required to lubricate the skin (versatile for multiple modalities), it has an almost infinite shelf-life, it is a great carrier oil for essential oils.

-I may also apply pain-relieving agents like Biofreeze or CBD balm
+I may also apply pain-relieving agents like CBD balm or Biofreeze.

-I gladly accept cash, checks and credit cards (paypal here).
+I gladly accept Cash, Checks, Credit/Debit Cards, and PayPal.
 Payments can be made at the time of visit.